By Gabriel Andre – Art in Tanzania internship

 Climate Action Network Annual Strategy Session 2020 in Arusha

-In the meantime, while awaiting those gatherings, CAN already started its fight for the climate by working on diverse projects and implementing solutions for the Tanzanian community.
+In the meantime, while awaiting those gatherings, CAN has already started its fight for the climate by working on diverse projects and implementing solutions for the Tanzanian community.
 Here are the majors:

 Climate-Smart Agriculture (ACT) is a community-led action agricultural initiative that trains farmers on climate-smart agriculture techniques such